Time According to Western Science

 But you need a physical basis for the information, don't you?

-So when a Buddha teaches and everybody hears it in their own language, is it that the Buddha’s giving common-denominator information, and everybody then decodes it according to their own conceptual framework?
+When a Buddha teaches and everybody hears it in their own language, is it that the Buddha’s giving common-denominator information, and everybody then decodes it according to their own conceptual framework?

 Difficult.
 I don’t know.
-Can we say that ultimately information is a cognitive category, like a fact, so it doesn’t make sense independently of a cognitive reference for it.
+Can we say that ultimately information is a cognitive category, like a fact, so it doesn’t make sense independently of a cognitive reference for it?

-So the information doesn’t get changed?
+The information doesn’t get changed?
 Can information get distorted?

 Sure.